-With the RFC having largely washed its hands of the Tabloid by late 1914, the Royal Naval Air Service requested that it should take on some of the RFC’s examples and by October that year the RNAS had up to four on strength.
+With the RFC having largely washed its hands of the Sopwith Tabloid by late 1914, the Royal Naval Air Service (RNAS) requested that it should take on some of the RFC examples and by October that year, the RNAS had up to four on strength.

 Four RNAS examples were also sent to the Dardanelles aboard HMS Ark Royal early in 1915, whilst others remained in the UK on 'Home Defence' duties, some armed with a Lewis machine-gun carried on a mounting above the wing centre section.

-Between October 1914 and June 1915, a total of 30 Tabloids (including the two-seat prototype) had been built; 12 each for the RFC and RNAS as well as one sample aircraft being sent manufacturers in France, Russia and Italy.
+Between October 1914 and June 1915, a total of 30 Sopwith Tabloids (including the two-seat prototype) had been built; 12 each for the RFC and RNAS, as well as one sample aircraft being sent manufacturers in France, Russia and Italy.

 Additionally, two aircraft were modified for the Gordon Bennett Air Races although these were ultimately unused for racing and were absorbed into RNAS service.

-Although no original Tabloids exist today, four replicas have been built.
-One is on display at Royal Air Force Museum, Hendon in landplane form whilst another is the magnificent replica of Howard Pixton’s 1914 Schneider Trophy floatplane on display at Brooklands Museum in Surrey.
+Although no original Sopwith Tabloids exist today, four replicas have been built.
+One is on display at Royal Air Force Museum, Hendon in landplane form, whilst another is the magnificent replica of Howard Pixton’s 1914 Schneider Trophy floatplane, on display at Brooklands Museum in Surrey.

-One airworthy landplane configured replica (N1213) was built in 1998 by Airdrome Aeroplanes at Holden, Missouri, USA and it was followed by another (N1205) built from another Airdrome Aeroplanes kit in 2012.
+One airworthy landplane configured replica (N1213) was also built in 1998, by Airdrome Aeroplanes at Holden, Missouri, USA.
+This was then followed by another (N1205) built from another Airdrome Aeroplanes kit in 2012.
 This example currently registered to Waring & Wells Airdrome of Carlisle, Pennsylvania.